bstaber/pbnn/README.md

 ```

 Note that `pbnn` relies on [JAX](https://github.com/google/jax) which will be installed through [BlackJAX](https://github.com/blackjax-devs/blackjax), the main dependance of this package.
-The code will run on CPU only unless you install JAX with GPU support (see [officiel instructions](https://github.com/google/jax#installation)).
+The code will run on CPU only unless you install JAX with GPU support (see [official instructions](https://github.com/google/jax#installation)).
 JAX has been mainly chosen for its composable function transformations (such as `grad`, `jit`, or `scan`) that make MCMC methods for
 neural networks computationally tractable.